tom-newbold/ECM1400-COURSEWORK/README.md

 ### ECM1400 Coursework Project

-The aim of this coursework was to create a personalised data dashboard which would provide the user with up-to-data COVID statistics, along with relavant news stories.
+The aim of this coursework was to create a personalized data dashboard which would provide the user with up-to-data COVID statistics, along with relavant news stories.

 This was implemented using various modules, including:
 - flask >> Used to run the web application, implementing the interface using the *index.html* file provided
 - sched >> Used to schedule updates to the interface (statistics and news) at times specified by the user
-- uk_covid19 and requests >> Used to fetch data from the relavant APIs
+- uk_covid19 and requests >> Used to fetch data from the relevant APIs

 Along with other backend modules: